 Now we can properly define that task of a Droplet Execution Agent.

-A DEA will select the appropriate buildpack and use that to both stage your application, and ensure complete life cycle management of its application instance.
+A DEA will select the appropriate buildpack and use that to both stages your application, and ensure complete life cycle management of its application instance.
 An application instance consists of a droplet and a Warden container.
 A DEA will continually broadcast the application instance health status to the health manager, which communicates internally to the cloud controller.
 Requests are directed to the DEA through the cloud controller.

 You can think of the cloud controller as the brains of a Cloud Foundry environment, as it manages the entire application life cycle.
 Hold on: didn’t I just say in the previous section that it’s the DEA that manages the life cycle of an application instance?
 So what’s with the cloud controller muscling in on its turf?

 Let’s try to clear this up.
 As soon as the user requests an application deployment via the CLI, the first request goes to the cloud controller.
 It’s then the controller’s responsibility to redirect the request to the correct DEA available in a pool.
-The cloud controller will then track application metadata by storing droplets in blob store.
-Hence the role played by the cloud controller happens long before the DEA gets involved and the controller will therefore have a more detailed view of application deployments.
+The cloud controller will then track application metadata by storing droplets in the blob store.
+Hence the role played by the cloud controller happens long before the DEA gets involved and the controller will, therefore, have a more detailed view of application deployments.

-Almost all applications depend on some external services like a database or third party components.
+Almost all applications depend on some external services like a database or third-party components.
 In traditional development, we bind those components to an application using property files and store it outside the deployable, so that it can be modified whenever required without affecting the running application code.
 But that’s not possible when you deploy applications in Cloud Foundry, because applications live in a Warden container, which is not persistent.

-Cloud Foundry therefore uses service brokers, through which developers can provision and bind a particular service to an application.
+Cloud Foundry, therefore, uses service brokers, through which developers can provision and bind a particular service to an application.
 Service brokers can be used to define the relationship between the application and services like databases.
 This permits loose coupling between an app and a service.
 Conceptually, this is no different from traditional implementations, except that, instead of having the developer managing a property file, the platform itself provides the place holder for your service instance properties.

 Cloud Foundry is supposed to provide a highly available environment for all deployed applications.
 The health status of those applications is monitored by the health manager (HM9000).
 Let’s say that you told the cloud controller that you want ten instances of your application running across the available DEA.
-It is the responsibility of HM9000 to watch for a mismatch between the desired number of instances (ten) and number that are actually running.
-If those numbers don’t match, HM9000 will immediately contact cloud controller to spin up enough new instances to match the desired number.
+It is the responsibility of HM9000 to watch for a mismatch between the desired number of instances (ten) and a number that are actually running.
+If those numbers don’t match, HM9000 will immediately contact the cloud controller to spin up enough new instances to match the desired number.
 Cloud controller does that by using the stored droplets for that application in blob storage.

 Up to this point, we’ve discussed how cloud controller redirects requests to DEA or how HM9000 instructs cloud controller.
 But don’t you want to know how these components interact with each other?
-I think that’s even more more important.
+I think that’s even more important.

 The Cloud Foundry architecture is inspired by the distributed architecture concept, which you can clearly see when examining how components interact.
 They use NATS, a very light distributed queueing and messaging system.
 If you are familiar with the Message Bus concept, then you shouldn’t find it too difficult to understand the role of NATS in Cloud Foundry’s architecture.

-Last but not the least, we need to discuss metrics and logging.
+Last but not least, we need to discuss metrics and logging.
 Like any PaaS deployment, it’s not ideal to login directly to Cloud Foundry instances.
 This does make it difficult to access logs while debugging or troubleshooting an application issue.
 It’s also impossible to monitor your components using normal tools because it’s not advisable to set up agents on PaaS provisioned instances.

 Not to worry, however, as Cloud Foundry has already thought of that.
 The metrics collector provides the metrics for all the components and that need monitoring, and the application log aggregator streams application logs wherever you tell it to.